 If you have some extra berries, here are some more ideas to ensure you don’t let them go to waste…

 For an unusual combination, try your strawberries with a sprinkle of sugar and a light drizzle of balsamic vinegar.
 The sharpness of the balsamic vinegar against the sweetness of the strawberries is juxtaposition that just works.
 I made this Strawberry Balsamic Tart in the Le Creuset stoneware dish, which you can find in-store.

 Sisley’s Tip 2

 To make a quick, hot and cold dessert, chop up some strawberries, pop them in a saucepan along with a tablespoon of water and the same quantity of sugar.
 Let the ingredients bubble and mush down until it turns into a coulis.
 Remove from the heat and add to a scoop (or two!) of vanilla ice cream.
 Add a wafer for some extra crunch.
-In the Cookware department on the Third Floor, there is a great range of gadgets including ice cream scoops designed to help you create an Instagram worthy looking dessert!
+Shop Elys cookware utensil range and find a whole host of gadgets to help you create an Instagram worthy looking dessert!

 Sisley’s Tip 3

 On a hot summer’s day, cool your Prosecco down with a frozen whole strawberry.
 The strawberry will keep the drink cold rather than water it down as ice cubes would when they melt.
 The large whole strawberry also looks the part in the glass, adding colour and sophistication to your drink.
-To serve your Prosecco, check out the glassware range in-store (Third Floor).
-The space is adorned with unique and elegant shapes; my favourites are the Champagne bowl style glasses!
+To serve your Prosecco, check out Elys' glassware range where you can browse and shop unique and elegant shapes; I really love the Champagne bowl style glasses!